hmrc/ctc-guarantee-balance-service-guide/source/documentation/index.md

 Requests that take more than an hour to process will expire and will not be visible by the query endpoints.
 If this happens, you should start a new balance request.
 During normal service the response should take only seconds but if you are waiting longer then you should check the [NCTS service availability](https://www.gov.uk/government/publications/new-computerised-transit-system-service-availability-and-issues/new-computerised-transit-system-service-availability-and-issues).

-## JSON schema files and cURL commands
+## JSON schema files and example requests

 Detailed information for JSON schema files and example requests are available in the [Guarantee Balance Testing Guide](/guides/ctc-guarantee-balance-testing-guide/).